Furikuda/bork/docs/development.rst

   fakeroot -u tox -e py39  # run all tests, but only on python 3.9

-  fakeroot -u tox borg.testsuite.locking  # only run 1 test module
+  fakeroot -u tox bork.testsuite.locking  # only run 1 test module

-  fakeroot -u tox borg.testsuite.locking -- -k '"not Timer"'  # exclude some tests
+  fakeroot -u tox bork.testsuite.locking -- -k '"not Timer"'  # exclude some tests

-  fakeroot -u tox borg.testsuite -- -v  # verbose py.test
+  fakeroot -u tox bork.testsuite -- -v  # verbose py.test

 Important notes:

-- When using ``--`` to give options to py.test, you MUST also give ``borg.testsuite[.module]``.
+- When using ``--`` to give options to py.test, you MUST also give ``bork.testsuite[.module]``.

 Running more checks using coala